 Click on the arrow to start the video.

 Lisa and Martin, who have just descended from an exhausting excursion to Portillo in the Andes, look forward to a swim in the Pacific Ocean at the beach of the Chilean seaside resort of Viña del Mar.
-In particuar, they want to enjoy the expected warm water, which they know from the Mediterranean Sea which is located at a comparabe geographic latitude.
+They want to enjoy the expected warm water, which they know from the Mediterranean Sea which is located at a comparable geographic latitude.
 Something, however, seems to be wrong with the water.

-Watch the video, and then try to interpret the reaction of Lisa und Martin after they have entered the Pacific Ocean.
-You should have some German languags skills to fully understand everything that is said.
+Watch the video, and try to interpret the reaction of Lisa und Martin after they have entered sea.
+Thereby you can practice your German language skills.

 Cast: Lisa-Maria Kogler and Martin Mergili | Camera: Sandro Schlaffer | Scripted and directed by Martin Mergili

 You also have to visit the contribution on Lima in order to find out whether a swim in the Pacific Ocean is more pleasant there than in Viña del Mar.

 Click on the arrows or into the photograph to dive into the coastal fog.

 Particularly in winter, a persistent cloud cover can be observed along the west coast of the South American continent.
 Not only - as we already know - the sea surface temperature, but also the air temperature is extraordinarily low for the latitude, particularly in the tropical areas.
 In Lima, winter temperatures hardly exceed 20°C despite the location close to the equator.
 Particularly in the extremely arid coastal areas of southern Peru and northen Chile, some sparse vegetation is almost only concentrated along the slopes of the coast ranges.